mancio/FlyBox2/README.md

 ## TODO

 * test not working due to python problem with vs IDE
-* array of axes and buttons to store the previous state
 * write encoders functions

 ## Still under construction